-The Crop tool is located in the Lens tool tab.
+The Crop tool is located in the Shape (Lens in versions prior to 15.3) tool tab.

-You can also access it in the Cursor Tools section in the Toolbar.
+You can also access the Crop tool in the Cursor Tools section in the Toolbar.
 Images can be cropped using an unconstrained or fixed ratio.

 Crop around the center with the Option/Alt key (macOS/Windows).
 The Shift key will lock the current aspect ratio when cropping with an unconstrained ratio.